-A ramp to the altar at 2013 TEAM W Award winning Holy Name of Jesus Catholic Church, Wyoming, MI, pew cutouts throughout the assembly at St. Charles Borromeo Catholic Church, Charleston, IL, a 2014 TEAM W Award winning congregation and signage clearly marking accessible entrances at Holy Name Cathedral, Chicago, IL.
+Pew cutouts throughout the assembly at St. Charles Borromeo Catholic Church, Charleston, IL, a 2014 Open Hearts Award winning congregation and ramp to the altar at 2013 Open Hearts Award winning Holy Name of Jesus Catholic Church, Wyoming, MI.

 "The parish is the door to participation for persons with disabilities, and it is the responsibility of the pastor and lay leaders to make sure that this door is always open."